openmas-ai/openmas/docs/communicator_plugins.md

 ## Discovery Order

-When resolving a communicator type, SimpleMAS uses the following order:
+When resolving a communicator type, OpenMAS uses the following order:

 1. Check if a communicator class is directly provided to the agent constructor
 2. Look for the type in the registry (built-ins and entry points)